 In Special Olympics, the athletes are the heart of the movement.
 At no cost to any athletes to join or participate, Special Olympics Arizona offers training and competition opportunities in Olympic-type sports, advocacy resources, health screenings and so much more for athletes 8 years or older.

-No matter what your ability level, you can benefit from Special Olympics.
-And no matter what your interest, there is a program for you.
+No matter what your ability level, you can benefit from Special Olympics!

 The mission of Special Olympics is to provide year-round sports training and athletic competition in a variety of Olympic-type sports for children and adults with intellectual disabilities, giving them continuing opportunities to develop physical fitness, demonstrate courage, experience joy and participate in a sharing of gifts, skills, and friendship with their families, other Special Olympics athletes, and the community.